-Adopted at Annual General Meeting 2020.
+Adopted at Annual General Meeting 2021.

+The remuneration guidelines provide scope for applying financial and non-financial short-term incentive structures (STIs) containing social and environmental aspects to further promote sustainability and compliance with the company’s core values: brave, devoted team players.
 The remuneration guidelines provide management with an incentive to create an innovative and performance-oriented culture, thereby helping to achieve the company’s goal of creating sustainable technology and design solutions for future generations.

 Decision-making processes for establishing, reviewing and implementing the guidelines

 The Board of Directors has established a Remuneration Committee.
 The Committee’s tasks include preparing the Board of Directors’ decision on proposed guidelines for remuneration of senior executives.
 The Board of Directors shall prepare proposed new guidelines at least every four years and submit the proposal for resolution at the AGM.
 The guidelines shall apply until new guidelines are adopted by the AGM.
 The Remuneration Committee shall also follow and evaluate programmes for variable remuneration of Group Executive Management, the application of guidelines for remuneration of senior executives, and applicable remuneration structures and remuneration levels in the company.

 - To avoid conflicts of interest, the Remuneration Committee consists only of members of the Board of Directors who are independent of the company and its management.

 - ÅF Pöyry handles remuneration through well-defined procedures and ensures that the CEO or other senior executives are not in attendance when remuneration issues are discussed, insofar as they are affected by the issues.